 Minimum undergraduate GPA of 2.75 (on a 4.0 scale)

-Submission of official GRE test scores (waived for applicants with a cumulative undergraduate GPA of at least 3.6)
+Submission of official GRE test scores (waived for applicants with an undergraduate cumulative GPA of at least 3.6)

 Copy of NJ Teaching Certification (Standard or CEAS) in Elementary or Secondary Subject Area